iskrov/kotori/docs/delivery/3/prd.md

 - As a user, I want the same voice experience as before so that OPAQUE upgrade is transparent to my workflow
 - As a security-conscious user, I want no evidence of secret functionality so that device inspection reveals nothing
 - As a user, I want multiple secret tags active simultaneously so that I can organize different types of private content
+- As a developer, I want clean codebase so that only OPAQUE authentication is used

 ## Technical Approach